mmuratarat/mmuratarat.github.io/_posts/2020-06-18-pyspark-postgresql-locally.md

 # How to install PostgreSQL and pgAdmin4 on Linux

 PostgreSQL is a free and open source cross-platform Relational Database Management System (RDBMS).
 It is widely used by developers in the development environment and in production environments as well.
-Ubuntu’s default repositories contain Postgres packages, so you can install these using the `apt` packaging system.
+Ubuntu’s default repositories contain PostgreSQL packages, so you can install these using the `apt` packaging system.
 [This tutorial](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04){:target="_blank"} explains it so well!.

 Now, let's deal with pgAdmin4...

 pgAdmin4 is free and open-source PostgreSQL graphical user interface for day to day operations with the database.
 It now comes as native linux package so it is easy to install.
-You can go to [Postgres site](https://www.postgresql.org/download/linux/ubuntu/){:target="_blank"} and select your Ubuntu version as "Ubuntu Bionic" and run the command below on shell:
+You can go to [PostgreSQL site](https://www.postgresql.org/download/linux/ubuntu/){:target="_blank"} and select your Ubuntu version as "Ubuntu Bionic" and run the command below on shell:

 ```bash
 sudo apt-get update && sudo apt-get install pgadmin4